Videos, Demos, and Reading Material¶

 - Monitoring Kafka in Confluent Control Center

-- Use the KSQL CLI and Confluent Control Center to view streams and throughput of incoming records for persistent KSQL queries.
+- Use the ksqlDB CLI and Confluent Control Center to view streams and throughput of incoming records for persistent SQL queries.